How To Choose the Right Divorce Process For You

 DIY (Do It Yourself) divorce, like online divorce, is not a specific divorce process.
 It simply means that you are going through your divorce without a lawyer.

-Obviously, doing your divorce yourself is cheaper than using a lawyer.
+Obviously, doing your divorce yourself will be cheaper than using a lawyer.
 But, unless you have a very simple case (i.e. no money, no children, no property and a short marriage), doing your own divorce can cause you a boatload of problems later.

 Also, to do your own divorce, you have to be willing and able to learn enough about the law and the courts to be able to navigate the system on your own.
-So, you may save money, but the trade- off is you will spend more time on your divorce than someone who has a lawyer.
+So, you may save money, but the trade-off is you will spend way more time on your divorce than someone who has a lawyer. (… and you may have to go to court numerous times before you finally get it right.)

-The best divorce process for you is generally the one that can get you through your divorce with the least amount of time, energy, expense and destruction.
-That having been said, figuring out which divorce process will do that for you is not always easy.
+The best divorce process for you is generally going to be the one that can get you through your divorce with the least amount of time, energy, expense, and destruction.
+That having been said, figuring out which divorce process will do that for you isn’t always easy.

 The Pros and Cons of Litigation